ikicab/ikicab.github.io/_pages/cv.md

 <div id="container">
   <div id="only">
-  2021 <em>(forthcoming)</em> <a target="_blank" rel="noopener noreferrer" href="https://www.turing.ac.uk/"><b>The Alan Turing Institute</b></a>, United Kingdom <em>(hosted remotely due to COVID-19)</em>
+  2021 <a target="_blank" rel="noopener noreferrer" href="https://www.turing.ac.uk/"><b>The Alan Turing Institute</b></a>, United Kingdom <em>(hosted remotely due to COVID-19)</em>
   </div>
 </div>
 <span class="descr">Selected to take part in the <a target="_blank" rel="noopener noreferrer" href="https://www.turing.ac.uk/events/reinforcement-learning-study-group-february-2021">Reinforcement Learning Study Group</a>.
-The study group will bring together organisations from industry, government, and the third sector, with highly talented, carefully selected researchers from academia to tackle a particular real-world problem by engineering data science solutions with an emphasis on reinforcement learning approaches.
+The study group brought together organisations from industry, government, and the third sector, with highly talented, carefully selected researchers from academia to tackle a given real‐world problem by engineering data science solutions with an emphasis on reinforcement learning approaches.
+Specifically, I investigated how to efficiently combine graph neural networks with actor‐critic reinforcement learning to develop a robust model.
 </span>

 <br>